nickdrummond/star-wars-ontology/docs/modularisation.md

 #### mandalorian

-Events from the 2 seasons
+Events from 2 seasons

 #### resistance

-Events from the 2 seasons.
+Events from 2 seasons.
 The first season especially was challenging to model in the existing framework as there is less direct conflict and a lot of the story is relationship driven.
 We can use this experience to expand some of the more subtle plot points in the rest of the Universe.

 There are links to the timeline of the sequels as yet to be resolved. eg Hosnian Cataclysm.

 #### rebels

-Events from the 4 seasons
+Events from 4 seasons

 #### clone_wars

-Events from the 7 seasons
+Events from 7 seasons

 #### bad_batch

-Events from the 1 season
+Events from 1 season

 ### Eras